The ultimate Bali travel guide for first-timers

 Although you will find wifi in all accommodations and most restaurants, buying a local sim card will make your stay easier.
 Once landed at Bali international airport, you will find the official stands of the many telephone providers.
 We suggest buying a Telekomsel Simcard, which has one of the best coverage in Indonesia.
 We bought a Telekomsel sim (simPati tourist card) with 10 Gb of data.

 Bali is, in general, a safe destination for any traveller.
 Just beware of petty thefts, especially in major tourist areas and always use common sense.
 If you rent a scooter, beware of the hellish traffic in the main cities.
 When visiting temples, respect local customs and dress appropriately.
 Although safe, the island (Kuta) was hit by a violent terrorist attack against tourists in 2005.

 As in many tropical countries, also in Indonesia and Bali, there is a risk of contracting dengue fever and malaria, especially during the rainy season.
 It’s always safer to take measures to protect yourself against mosquitos, above all at night, by applying mosquito repellent that contains at least 30% DEET.
 One of the most common health issues on the island is Bali Belly, often contracted via contaminated food and water.
 Avoid drinking local tap water and make sure food is cooked thoroughly before eating.
 It is highly recommended to consult a travel medicine specialist to assess travel-related risks, and have information to ensure your health and safety.
 In case you need medical attention, three of the best hospitals are the BIMC Hospitals in Nusa Dua, Kuta and Ubud.

-Travel insurance: the medical expenses could be very high; therefore, don’t forget to stipulate travel insurance.
+Travel insurance: the medical expenses abroad could be very high; therefore, don’t forget to buy travel insurance.
 We always take it out with WorldNomads.
 In case you need it, they also offer scuba diving insurance.